Peterborough: Arts

 Peterborough enjoys a wide range of events including the annual East of England Show, Peterborough Festival and CAMRA beer festival, which takes place on the river embankment in late August.
 The yearly festivals have attracted arts funding and enabled further community projects within the city.
 Nationally published cartoonist John Elson, from Peterborough, has provided imagery for many of the events.

-The city acts as the central hub for the regions visual arts community, with the Peterborough Artists Open Studio organisation (PAOS), celebrating its 21st anniversary year as of 2021.
+The city acts as the central hub for the region's visual arts community, with the Peterborough Artists Open Studio organisation (PAOS), celebrating its 21st anniversary year as of 2021.
 A number of statues by the British sculptor Antony Gormley were re-installed in the city in 2018.
 Removed for repair works from their original setting on concrete pillars next to the rowing lake in Nene Park, they can now be seen on top of buildings surrounding Cathedral Square in the town centre.

 The Key Theatre, built in 1973, is situated on the embankment, next to the River Nene.
 The theatre aims to provide entertainment, enlightenment and education by reflecting the rich culture Peterborough has to offer.
 The programme is made up of home-grown productions, national touring shows, local community productions and one-off concerts.
 There is disabled access, an infrared hearing system for the deaf and hard of hearing and there are also regular signed performances.